hello, Janika_

 to start with.

-→ Full 16-rule starter: templates/CLAUDE.md.starter in ship-it, the playbook folder you’ll meet properly in Part 2.
-Tests-before-code and ten other rules live there, ready when you are.
+→ Full 20-rule starter: templates/CLAUDE.md.starter in ship-it, the playbook folder you’ll meet properly in Part 2.
+Tests-before-code and fourteen other rules live there, ready when you are.
+(A spec, in rule 1, is simply the written description of what you’re building.
+Part 4 is built around them.)

 Why CLAUDE.md exists at all

 There’s a well-known pattern in AI-assisted coding called the 70% problem: AI will happily get you to something that almost works, fast.
-The last 30% (edge cases, consistency, the little details) is where projects stall.
+The last 30% is where projects stall: edge cases (the odd situations nobody thought of, like a trip with no return date), consistency, the little details.
 CLAUDE.md is how you close that gap.
 Every rule you put in it is a small piece of taste Claude can now share with you.

 Chapter 08 · How Claude thinks about size